wahprima/os201/url.md

+---
+permalink: /URLs/
+---

-# Melakukan login badak command prompt
+# Melakukan login badak melalui cmd windows

 This page is used to share URLs to sites that I personally often use throughout the Operating Systems course.